Key real world examples for macroeconomics 2024

 • Broadly, the Bank of England has raised interest rates since the end of 2021.
 It has also engaged in quantitative tightening, the reverse of quantitative easing.

-• Quantitative tightening: The Bank of England’s asset purchases (mostly government bonds) under quantitative easing stand at £744 billion, down from a peak of £895 billion.
+• Quantitative tightening: The Bank of England’s asset purchases (mostly government bonds) under quantitative easing stand at £691 billion as of July 2024, down from a peak of £895 billion.

 • Banks in the UK faced accusations of not passing on interest rate rises to savers quickly enough.